DemmyDemon/Abventure/abventures/abventure.md

 Examples:
 ```
 # ITEM LIST #
-%Wagon A small, red wagon. # This was used in a previous version, but is now only here to not break inventories.
+%Wagon You're pulling along a small, red wagon. # This was used in a previous version.
+Only here to not break inventories.
 # Next time, maybe I should develop the abventure a little more before releasing it.
 Oh well, whatever.
 ```